Are Heat Pumps Worth It in 2026? Honest Answer

 So here it is.
 For most homes currently on mains gas, a heat pump is worth it in 2026, primarily because the £7,500 BUS grant slashes the upfront cost to a level where the running cost savings, even modest ones, produce a reasonable payback.
+See our guide on electric combi boiler option for more detail.
+See our guide on heat pump quote for more detail.
+See our guide on best air source heat pump options for more detail.
+See our guide on heat pump water heaters for more detail.
+See our guide on EPC rating E eligibility for more detail.
+See our guide on insulation upgrades like spray foam for more detail.
 Without the grant, the maths are much harder to justify for an average home.

 That's the honest position.
 Now let's show the working.